Embedded contact homology of prequantization bundles: Basics of ECH

 and a holomorphic branched covering $\varphi: (\ds, j) \to (\ds', j') $ with $\mathcal{S}'_+ = \varphi(\mathcal{S}_+)$ and $\mathcal{S}'_- = \varphi(\mathcal{S}_-)$ such that

 allowing for $\varphi$ to not have any branch points.
 The \emph{multiplicity} of $C$ is given by $\mbox{deg}(\varphi).$ \end{definition}

-An asymptotically cylindrical pseudoholomorphic curve $C$ is called \emph{simple} whenever it is not multiply covered.
+An asymptotically cylindrical pseudoholomorphic curve $C$ is called \emph{embedded}\footnote{Frequently in symplectic field theory literature, the terminology simple is used in place of embedded.} whenever it is not multiply covered.
 In \cite[\S 3.2]{jo1} we gave a proof of the folk theorem that that every simple asymptotically cylindrical curve is \emph{somewhere injective}, meaning for some $z \in \ds$, which is not a puncture,

 A point $z \in \ds$ with this property is called an \emph{injective point} of $C$.